OpenWaterFoundation/owf-learn-python/mkdocs-project/docs/training-sessions/static-data/static-data.md

-# Training Session / Static Data #
+# Python / Training Session / Static Data #

 This training session explains how to use static data to provide approved data values and constrain software behavior.